Skip to main content

 The Civilian Cross-Border Service represents an innovative opportunity for young people to engage in a volunteering and training experience that crosses national borders, particularly between Italy and France.
 This mode of cooperation has also received a significant boost thanks to the Treaty of the Quirinal, a landmark bilateral agreement signed between the two countries in November 2021 and entering into force in February 2023.

 The Treaty of the Quirinal aims to strengthen and formalise cooperation between Italy and France in a wide range of areas, consolidating historical, cultural, economic and political ties.
-The aim is to create closer collaboration on crucial issues such as foreign affairs, security, defence, European policies, migration, justice, economic and industrial cooperation, sustainability, space, education, research, culture and, in particular, cross-border cooperation.
-In essence, the treaty commits the two countries to coordinate their actions and develop synergies, not only for their mutual benefit, but also to strengthen the European Union and tackle global challenges.
+The aim is to create closer collaboration on crucial topics such as foreign affairs, security, defence, European policies, migration, justice, economic and industrial cooperation, sustainability, space, education, research, culture and, in particular, cross-border cooperation.
+In essence, the treaty commits the two countries to coordinate their actions and develop synergies, not only for their mutual benefit, but also to strengthen the European Union and address global challenges.

 What they say about us